The Catalog represents a flexible program of current educational plans, offerings,

 The student must:

-both the general degree requirements and the particular Program of Study in which
+the particular Program of Study in which the student is enrolled;

-- ascertain, through the college of the major, that his or her academic record is accurate
+- Ascertain, through the college of the Major, that his/her academic record is accurate

-formal application and state the exact name to appear on the diploma.
+application and state the exact name to appear on the diploma;

 A student who does not follow and complete the above requirements and procedures will